Saint Petersburg Theological Academy: History

 After the death of Archbishop Theophan in 1736, the seminary came under the jurisdiction of the Government Cabinet, but gradually began to decline.
 Finally, by the decree of Empress Anna Ioannovna of March 22, 1738, the senior pupils of this school were assigned to business, and the rest (in the number of 21 people) were transferred for further study to the Alexander Nevsky Slavic-Greek-Latin Seminary.
 Having received replenishment from the former school of Archbishop Theophan, the number of students of the Alexander Nevsky Seminary in 1740 reached 85.
 In addition to the establishment of secondary theological schools in St. Petersburg, it was supposed to open a proper theological academy named "Petergarten".
 It was planned to invite the most famous professors from Western universities to the positions of teachers.
 The construction of the building began in 1722, but was stopped due to lack of funds.
 In the same year, an already built building was provided for the academy – the house of the deceased Tsarevna Catherine Alekseyevna.
 In August 1724 The Holy Synod appealed to the Emperor with a request to allocate money for the maintenance of students, teachers and servants.
 However, the case dragged on until the death of Peter the Great, and under his successors it was completely discontinued.
 By order of the authorities or at their own request, many graduates of the Slavic-Greek-Latin Seminary could enroll in other higher and secondary educational institutions, in particular, in the gymnasium and university at the Academy of Sciences established in 1724 by decree of Peter the Great.
 In their first set, it was supposed to gather 30 students from the pupils of the Moscow Theological Academy, Alexander Nevsky and Novgorod seminaries.

 In 1761, the Holy Synod gave permission to seminary graduates to study abroad with the payment of double salaries.
-They went to Cambridge and Oxford Universities (England), Göttingen (Germany).
-The pupils of the Alexander Nevsky Seminary were welcome students in medical and surgical schools, and some of them later became major specialists in this field.
+They went to Universities of Cambridge and Oxford (England), Göttingen (Germany).

 In 1786, an education reform was launched in the Russian Empire.
 In accordance with this, Metropolitan Gabriel (Petrov) of Novgorod and St. Petersburg filed a petition for the transformation of the Alexander Nevsky Seminary into the Main Seminary.
 According to the decree of the Holy Synod of 1788, the best pupils of diocesan seminaries should be sent to study at the capital's Main Seminary.
 At the same time, higher classes of the Novgorod Seminary was transferred to the Alexander Nevsky Monastery and attached to the Main Seminary.
 The number of students in the Main Seminary has reached 200.
 After graduating from the Main Seminary, graduates were sent as teachers to their diocesan seminaries.
 New disciplines appeared: church history, mechanics, natural history, and a class of mathematics and experimental physics was also opened.
-The best of the pupils of the senior classes were appointed lecturers in the lower classes.